Religion (virtue): A Christian moral virtue

-Thomas Aquinas discusses the virtue of Religion in "Summa Theologica", II-II, Q. lxxxi.
+Thomas Aquinas discusses the virtue of Religion in Summa Theologica.
 Since order is an aspect of good, and Religion orders man's relationship to God, Aquinas finds it a distinct virtue whose purpose is to render God the worship due to Him as the source of all being.
-He views the virtue of Religion as indispensable for attaining the end to which divine providence has ordained humanity —everlasting happiness in communion with God.
+He views the virtue of Religion as indispensable for attaining the end to which divine providence has ordained humanity—everlasting happiness in communion with God.

 The virtue of Religion is differentiated from other virtues by its object, which is to offer to God the homage demanded by His entirely singular excellence.
 It is not a theological virtue, because its immediate object is not God, but rather the reverence to be paid to Him.
 It entails obedience to the First Commandment.
 As a sense of the sacred involves the virtue of Religion, this also pertains to the Second Commandment.